Nabih Berri: Political career

 Due to strong Syrian backing and to Berri's proximity to Syrian officials in Lebanon, he was reported to have the biggest influence in the Lebanese government formed after the Taif Accord.

 Berri headed the list of "Liberation" in the parliamentary elections that took place in southern Lebanon on 6 September 1992, which was won in full.
 The other lists he headed were "Liberation and Development" in the parliamentary elections on 8 September 1996, which was won in full.
 Since 1992 he has chaired the Liberation and Development parliamentary bloc.

 Berri headed the list of "Resistance and Development" in the parliamentary elections that took place in southern Lebanon on 3 September 2000, which was won in full.
 He also headed the list of Liberation and Development in the parliamentary elections which took place in June 2005, which was won in full.
 Currently, Berri heads the list of "Liberation and Development" in the parliamentary elections on 7 June 2009.
 All the members of the Bloc won the elections in 2009.

-Speaker Nabih Berri was always and is still a major supporter of the dialogue between all Lebanese parties, religions and sects.
-During the last national dialogue session in May 2014, Speaker Nabih Berri stressed that "power-sharing between Christians and Muslims in Lebanon would not change under any circumstance," adding that he spoke on behalf of the Shia, Sunnis and the Druze.
+Speaker

-He was elected Speaker of the parliament of Lebanon for the first time on 20 October 1992 (105 votes out of 124 votes).
-He was re-elected for a second time on 22 October 1996 (122 votes out of 126 votes).
-He was elected to the same post on 17 October 2000 unanimously (124 votes out of 126 votes), on 28 June 2005 (90 votes out of 126 votes), on 25 June 2009 (90 votes out of 127 votes), and on 23 May 2018 (98 votes out of 128 votes).
+He was elected Speaker of the parliament of Lebanon for the first time on 20 October 1992 (105 out of 124 votes).
+He was re-elected for a second time on 22 October 1996 (122 out of 126 votes).
+He was elected to the same post on 17 October 2000 unanimously (124 out of 126 votes), on 28 June 2005 (90 out of 126 votes), on 25 June 2009 (90 out of 127 votes), and on 23 May 2018 (98 out of 128 votes).
+This makes him the longest-serving head of a legislative assembly in the world.

 Since 1999, he has chaired the Arab Parliament Committee in charge of disclosing Israeli crimes against Arab civilians.
 On 3 June 2003, he was elected president of the Arab Parliament and handed the presidency in Damascus on 1 March 2004 for a period of two years.
 He was elected president of the Council of the Parliamentary Union of the Member States.

 On 9 March 2004, Nabih Berri was elected President of the Parliamentary Union of the OIC Member States in Dakar-Senegal until 9 March 2006.

+Nabih Berri was always and is still a major supporter of the dialogue between all Lebanese parties, religions and sects.
+During the last national dialogue session in May 2014, Speaker Nabih Berri stressed that "power-sharing between Christians and Muslims in Lebanon would not change under any circumstance," adding that he spoke on behalf of the Shia, Sunnis and the Druze.
 In 2013 and 2014 he supported the UCC, the teachers, public employees, and the armed forces in Lebanon, in their fight to increase their salaries, and has held many meeting with political leaders in an effort to attain his goal.

 Since 1993, Berri has chaired the Union of Parliamentarians of Lebanese Descent, including 156 members of parliament and senators from 19 countries.